obtic-sorbonne/Toolbox-site/README.md

 -----

 ## Project presentation
-Pandore is a toolkit designed for researchers, teachers, and students in the humanities and social sciences, in particular those without advanced technical coding skills.
-It enables users to efficiently manage their data through intuitive graphical interfaces, allowing them to collect, prepare, convert, and analyze their data, extract relevant insights, and create interpretive visualizations.
+Pandora is a toolbox designed for researchers, teachers, and students in the humanities and social sciences, particularly those without advanced technical programming skills.
+It enables users to efficiently manage their data through intuitive graphical interfaces, allowing them to collect, prepare, convert, and analyze their data, extract relevant information, and create interpretive visualizations.

 Building on extensive feedback from the previous beta version, several improvements have been implemented, including the resolution of identified bugs and enhancements to the graphical interface to improve user experience.
-Interoperable and modular Python scripts have also been integrated to extend the platform's functionalities.
+Interoperable and modular Python scripts have also been integrated to extend the platform's functionality.
 Tutorials have been finalized to guide users in mastering the tools, and the application has been deployed on a GPU-equipped server to optimize performance for computationally intensive tasks.

-These advancements position Pandore as a versatile and effective tool for researchers across a diverse range of humanities and social science disciplines.
+These advances position Pandora as a versatile and effective tool for researchers across a wide range of humanities and social sciences disciplines.

 ------